IT21314742/Loading-Bar/README.md

- Fully Functional Loading Bar Created with HTML, CSS and .
+ Functional Loading Bar Created with HTML, CSS and .